ianized07/ianized07/README.md

   Master of adding “as expected?” to screenshots with chaotic neutral energy.

 - 📞 **Communication God-Tier**
-  Fluent in English, Tagalog, and passive-aggressive Jira comments.
+  Fluent in Cebuano Bisaya, Tagalog, English, and passive-aggressive Jira comments.

 ---

-> 💡 "Testing isn’t just a job, it’s a lifestyle of politely saying 'this is broken' 43 times a day."
+> 💡 "Testing isn’t just a job; it’s a lifestyle of politely saying 'this is broken' 43 times a day."

 ---